Updated: Mar 7

 Adding a "Care Card" to your ArtWorks Resin & Liquid Diamonds art pieces is helpful for your customers.
-Information (in your own words), you may want to add include some items as follows:
+Here are a few various options, you may want to include for guidance to customers, depending on type of resin pieces you create:

 - Like most fine art, resin art can be compromised if exposed to direct sun light, heat or extreme weather conditions.
 Only quality resin with UV protection is used, but it is still not recommended for outdoor use or direct sun.